 I found some of the highest-rated sous vide precision cookers you can buy today.

-Don’t forget to grab a vacuum sealer for your food, like this No. 1 best selling NutriChef model for $60.
+Automatic Vacuum Air Sealing System, $50 on Amazon: Don’t forget to grab a vacuum sealer for your food, like this no. 1 best-selling NutriChef model for $50.
 Jillian Lucas, one of Scouted's editors, uses a different, more DIY method of vacuum sealing.
 With a freezer Ziplock bag, she advised, keep it slightly open and lower it slowly into the water.
 Water pressure will push the air out of the opening in the top of the bag and seal your food.

 Whichever model you choose, some dishes are simply better when you can reach specific temperatures with a precision cooker.
 Now that I know this kind of control is within my reach, I doubt I’ll ever cook something that matters without it.